teverett/fbsd-secured/README.md

 `brew install esolitos/ipa/sshpass`

-A user account 'ansible' in the group 'wheel' is required.
+* A user account 'ansible' in the group 'wheel' is required.
 Use a strong password and disable the account after the host is configured.

-host IP's are in the file "inventory"
+* Host IP's are in the file "inventory"
+* FreeBSD host has python installed (`pkg install python`)

 ## Usage